alex-mail/browserbox/README.md

 **NB!** Namespace_Response_Extensions are not supported (extension data is silently skipped)

 Namespaces should be checked before attempting to create new mailboxes - most probably creating mailboxes outside personal namespace fails.
-For example when the personal namespace is prefixed with "INBOX." you can create "INBOX.Sent Mail" but you can't create "Sent Mail".
+For example when the personal namespace is prefixed with 'INBOX.' you can create 'INBOX.Sent Mail' but you can't create 'Sent Mail'.

 Example